matthewviray/power-outages-project/README.md

 ></iframe>

 ### Results from our K-S test:
 From our test that I preformed using `ks_2samp`.
-With `ks_2samp` I was able to preform a Kolmogorov–Smirnov (KS) test and get a p-value to test my hypothesis with a 0.05 significance level.
-The p-value I got for this test was 0.0617.
-So, I fail to reject the null suggesting the distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values.
-Meaning the missingness of `OUTAGE.DURATION` is not dependent on `AREAPCT_URBAN`.
+With `ks_2samp` I use the Kolmogorov–Smirnov (KS) statistic for my permutation test in order to get a p-value to test my hypothesis with a 0.05 significance level.
+The p-value from my permutation test is 0.084 with 1000 repetitions.
+So, I fail to reject the null suggesting the distribution of `POPPCT_URBAN` is the same between missing and non missing `OUTAGE.DURATION` values.
+Meaning the missingness of `OUTAGE.DURATION` is not dependent on `POPPCT_URBAN`.

+<iframe
+  src="assets/k2samp_urban_missingness_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Hypothesis testing